nava-spencermarks/photo_comp/README.md

 # Face Comparison Tool 👥

-A robust Python application that compares faces in two images to determine if they show the same person.
+A   Python application that compares faces in two images to determine if they show the same person.

 ## ✨ Features